Why is the cost of living in Hawaii so high?

 |Water (12 oz bottle)||$2.05|

-Cost of Monthly Utilities in Hawaii – 2023
+Cost of Living in Hawaii: Monthly Utilities 2023

 Nearly all of Hawaii’s energy is either coal, oil, or natural gas via ships.
 Solar is growing, but right now it has not made a dent in the high prices.